Michael Carmine: Career

 He made his first film appearance as an extra in the disaster film Rollercoaster (1977) and played his first speaking part on Hill Street Blues in 1982.
 A small role in Brian De Palma's Scarface (1983) was followed by the role of Snake in Michael Mann's television series Miami Vice, which led to his first major role in Mann's Band of the Hand (1986), directed by Paul Michael Glaser.

 On stage, Carmine appeared in both Broadway and Off-Broadway productions of Reinaldo Povod's play Cuba and His Teddy Bear.
 He also played Papo in Povod's La Puta Vida.

 Carmine went on to appear in supporting roles in the films Batteries Not Included (1987) and Leviathan (1989).
 In his final role, he played an AIDS patient in the drama film Longtime Companion (also 1989).

 Death

-Carmine died of a heart attack on October 14, 1989.
+Carmine died of AIDS on October 14, 1989.
 He was 30 years old.